Jack Walker, Department Chair

 Bachelor of Science in Geomatics, Surveying Option

 The department offers a nationally-recognized professional degree program that prepares students for employment within the geomatics profession and licensure as a Professional Land Surveyor (PLS).
 Students enjoy small classes taught by licensed professionals that emphasize fundamental theory and problem solving in a computer-intensive curriculum.
 Field laboratory experiences integrated throughout the curriculum provide practical skills, and offer extensive opportunities to prepare students to work in teams using state-of-the art technology.
-Upon completing the freshman year, students often have sufficient experience to obtain summer employment as a survey crew member.
+Upon completing the freshman year, students often have enough experience to obtain summer employment as a survey crew member.

 Completion of the program qualifies graduates to take the Fundamentals of Surveying (FS) exam during the spring term of the senior year.
 The broad-based nature of the curriculum ensures that graduates will be prepared to fulfill both the traditional and contemporary roles of the profession.